BjornProllius/SPDSPort/README.md

 # SPDS

-This repository contains a Java implementation of Synchronized Pushdown Systems.
+This repository contains a Scala implementation of Synchronized Pushdown Systems, which has been translated from the original project.
-Additionally, it contains an implementation of [Boomerang](boomerangPDS) and [IDEal](idealPDS) based on a Weighted Pushdown System.

 # Use as Maven dependency